 In November 2017, Robinhood announced that it had surpassed three million brokerage accounts, exceeding $100 billion in transaction volume.

-Meanwhile, E*TRADE reported approximately 3.5 million brokerage accounts, with $311 billion in assets under management (AUM).
 There are drawbacks to zero-fee trading.
 Case in point: Robinhood does not offer investment advice that’s typically available from traditional brokerages.
 Robinhood likewise does not presently support annuities or retirement accounts.

 Firm officials say they may support the latter in the near future.
 But even so, Robinhood’s model proved to be so successful that in late 2019, the major discount brokers switched to a zero-commission model for most stock trades, demonstrating that customers prefer such an approach.